Hide in the Light

 Story & Plot Summary: Hide in the Light

-Quick Plot Summary: Hide in the Light is a Horror, Thriller, Mystery film that crafts an atmosphere of dread and suspense, using psychological terror and visual scares.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2018, Hide in the Light is a Horror, Thriller, Mystery film directed by Mikey McGregor.
+The narrative crafts an atmosphere of dread and suspense, using psychological terror and visual scares.
+This summary provides a scannable look at the movie's central conflict involving Eric Roberts.

 Ending Explained: Hide in the Light

-The final moments of Hide in the Light reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Hide in the Light reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch Hide in the Light?